canonical/k8s-snap/docs/src/_parts/commands/k8s_set.md

 ### Synopsis

-Configure one of network, dns, gateway, ingress, local-storage, load-balancer, metrics-server.
+Configure one of network, dns, gateway, ingress, local-storage, load-balancer.
 Use `k8s get` to explore configuration options.

 ```